telvarost/HauntedSands-StationAPI/README.md

 All crafting recipes can be turned on/off from the mod config menu.
 * All sands/cubes are crafted by placing 4 of the correct item in a square.
-  * Sands/cubes can also be de-crafted back into 4 of the item used to make them.
+  * If enabled sands/cubes can be de-crafted back into 4 of the item used to make them. (default disabled)
-* Graves can be crafted with soul sand, any vanilla slab, and either a regular chest or a locked chest
+* Graves can be crafted with soul sand, any vanilla slab, and either a regular chest or a locked chest.
-  * Locked chests are a vanilla block that is normally unobtainable but will drop when a lost soul mob is killed
+  * Locked chests are a vanilla block that is normally unobtainable but will drop when a lost soul mob is killed.

 ![sugar cube crafting recipe](https://github.com/telvarost/HauntedSands-StationAPI/blob/main/images/SugarCubeCraftingRecipe.png)
 ![sugar cube de-crafting recipe](https://github.com/telvarost/HauntedSands-StationAPI/blob/main/images/SugarCubeDecraftingRecipe.png)